giacomolanciano/sentweements/README.md

 - [SocketIO](http://socket.io/) - to build the pub-sub system to push notifications between client and server.

 ## To run
-To run our code, be sure to have Python 3 installed.
-Note that some additional Python modules are required.
+Be sure to have Python 3 installed, note that some additional Python modules are required.
 To run the webapp (locally), open a terminal and type `$ python webapp.py`.
 Then, open a browser and go to **localhost:5000**  (note that you still need a working Internet connection to download the tweets from Twitter).

 ## Developers